Portraits - use of pencils for self portraits and significant individuals from Sheffield.

 Pupils also work towards a fabulous Christmas Performance to parents/carers each year to showcase their singing and percussion skills.

 Children develop their gymnastic skills exploring different ways of travelling over and under apparatus, making stretching and curling shapes with their bodies, balancing and taking weight on different body parts, jumping, balancing and linking movements together.
-In addition to this, children learn to play a variety of playground games, team games and outdoor games skills each half term.
+In addition to this, children learn the fundamentals of dance, yoga and athletics, together with the skills required to play a variety of team games.

 Online Safety – pupils learn about sharing personal information, online protection, consent, stranger danger, bias and the digital media.